tornadoweb/tornado/website/sphinx/releases/next.rst

 * The class underlying the functions in `tornado.options` is now public (`tornado.options.OptionParser`).
 This can be used to create multiple independent option sets, such as for subcommands.
+* `tornado.options.options` is no longer a subclass of `dict`; attribute-style access is now required.